ibm-cloud-docs/apiconnect/create_catalog.md

 6. To configure the Catalog, click the name of the Catalog, then click **Settings** > **Info**, and proceed with the following steps:

    a.
 If the new Catalog is a development Catalog, select **Development mode**.

+      Development and Production catalogs behave differently:

+      - Development catalog:

         If you select the development mode, staging and publishing actions are forced.
 If you republish a Product, it is overwritten without warning.
 If conflicts are found, they are automatically resolved by the system.
 Unpublish actions happen automatically.

         **Note:** Approval boxes are not displayed for development Catalogs.
 You cannot enable the approval process for lifecycles.

+      - Production catalog:

+        You will be prevented from publishing a Product to a Production Catalog if there is already a Product in the Catalog with the same name and version; you must create a new version of the Product for publication.
+If Spaces are enabled in a production Catalog, you cannot publish a Product with the same name and version to more than one Space in the Catalog.

+        If you create a new Product that contains one or more modified APIs, you must create new versions of those APIs for inclusion in the Product.
+If the Product contains a modified API and there is already a published API with the same name and version, your changes will not be published.

    b.
 If you want to enable automatic subscription for the Catalog, select **Automatic subscription**.